If you could find the perfect teaching tool, what would it be like? Versatile? Ready to use? Engaging? Skill-based? Inexpensive?

 Have a sub coming in?
 Let her know where your task cards are kept.
 They are the perfect no-prep time filler!
 I have a super simple way to organize and store task cards which makes them even easier to use.

-My students love using task cards.
+Students love using task cards!
 There's something about a little card they can hold in their hands.
 Plus, they get to focus on just one task at a time.
 I find the kids to be more focused and engaged than they are with worksheets or other activities.
 They actually LIKE using them!